pts/pts-tinype/README.txt

   Built with MinGW GCC from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility.
-* hh3tf.golden.exe (2048 bytes): Works on Windows NT 3.1 ...
+* hh3tf.golden.exe (1536 bytes): Works on Windows NT 3.1 ...
 Windows 10.
   Built with TCC 0.9.26 from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility.
-* hh3wf.golden.exe (2048 bytes): Works on Windows NT 3.1 ...
+* hh3wf.golden.exe (3072 bytes): Works on Windows NT 3.1 ...
 Windows 10.
+  Built with OpenWatcom V2 owcc from a .c source and has SubsystemVersion 3.10 for Windows NT 3.1 compatibility.
+* hh3tw.golden.exe (3072 bytes): Works on Windows NT 3.1 ...
+Windows 10 and
-  Built with OpenWatcom V2 owcc from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1 compatibility.
+  Win32s.
+It's a GUI application, it uses MessageBox, loading it from USER32.DLL with LoadLibraryA.
+Built with OpenWatcom V2 owcc from a .c source and has SubsystemVersion 3.10 for Windows NT 3.1 compatibility.
 * hh6a.golden.exe (1536 bytes); Same as hh3tf.golden.exe, but reimplmented
   in NASM.
 * hh6b.golden.exe (1024 bytes): Like hh6a.golden.exe, but smaller, because